 JOE

 Not Don Juan literally.
-I’m not crazy.
+The character.
+That his struggles are my struggles.
+Isn’t it obvious?
+Well, maybe not to you.
+You haven’t seen the play.
 Pops, what do you always say?
 Through your art you compose or create or discover yourself.
+That’s what I mean.

 GEORGE